The Perfect Sacrifice

 Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.

-But if the person remains unsaved because you messed up sharing the gospel and sharing the method of receiving eternal life then telling them that they are eternally secure at that point it only further pushes them into falsehood.
-This is because the person may think they are saved when indeed they have either been fed a cross-less gospel or a faith plus method of receiving eternal life.
-Either way that is a tragedy.
+But if the person remains unsaved because you messed up sharing the gospel and sharing the method of receiving eternal life, then telling them that they are eternally secure at that point only further pushes them into falsehood.
+This is because the person may think they are saved when, in fact, they have either been fed a “cross-less” gospel or a faith-plus method of receiving eternal life.
+Either way, that is a tragedy.

-Let’s instead as believers tell people the truth.
-Let’s tell them that they are under the penalty of sin going back to Adam.
-Let’s say that Jesus Christ the Son of God took on flesh to die as a perfect sacrifice for mankind in order to appease God’s eternal wrath on sin.
-Let’s tells folks how Christ lived a sinless life, died on the cross shedding His blood, was buried, and rose again for our justification.
-Today He is seated in heaven having entered the holiest of holies by way of His perfect sacrifice.
-He remains there always making intercession for those who will receive His blood purchased salvation by faith.
+Let’s, instead, as believers, tell people the truth.
+Let’s tell them that they are under the penalty of sin, going back to Adam.
+Let’s say that Jesus Christ, the Son of God, took on flesh to die as a perfect sacrifice for mankind in order to appease God’s eternal wrath on sin.
+Let’s tell folks how Christ lived a sinless life, died on the cross shedding His blood, was buried, and rose again for our justification.
+Today, He is seated in heaven, having entered the holiest of holies by way of His perfect sacrifice.
+He remains there always making intercession for those who will receive His blood-purchased salvation by faith.

-In the comments section, feel free share what verses you would use to share the gospel or witness to a lost person.
-And bottom line, let’s not go down the traditional “Romans Road”.
+In the comments section, feel free to share which verses you would use to share the gospel or witness to a lost person.
+And, at the bottom line, let’s not go down the traditional “Romans Road”.

 Posted in Uncategorized | 49 Comments